 What are the different retail bank types?

 Broadly speaking, there are three main retail bank types.
-These are commercial banks, credit unions and certain investment funds that offer retail banking services.
-Broadly speaking, all three banks work towards providing similar banking services such as checking accounts, savings accounts, mortgages, debit cards, credit cards and personal loans.
+These are commercial banks, credit unions, and certain investment funds that offer retail banking services.
+Broadly speaking, all three retail bank types work towards providing similar banking services.
+These include checking accounts, savings accounts, mortgages, debit cards, credit cards, and personal loans.

-One of the retail bank types is commercial banks, which offer a wide range of consumer banking services such as certificates of deposit (CDs), savings and checking accounts, credit and debit cards, etc. Commercial banks are for-profit institutions and generate income through interest rate spreads and transaction fees.
+One of the retail bank types is commercial banks, which offer a wide range of consumer banking services.
+Typical services include certificates of deposit (CDs), savings and checking accounts, credit and debit cards, etc. Commercial banks are for-profit institutions that generate income through interest rate spreads and transaction fees.

-Transaction fees also make up a substantial amount of revenue for banks.
-These fees include usually recurring charges on credit cards, special fees for certain transfers or most other financial services offered by the institution.
-Since commercial banks essentially have a monopoly on this market, they are able to charge above-equilibrium prices without seeing excessive erosion in the demand for those products.
+Transaction fees make up a substantial amount of revenue for commercial banks.
+These fees include usually recurring charges on credit cards and fees for transfers or other financial services.
+Since commercial banks essentially have a monopoly on this market, they are able to charge premium prices without seeing excessive erosion in demand.

 Credit Unions and Cooperatives

-The other retail bank types are credit unions (or similar cooperative institutions).
-They offer very similar services to commercial banks, except that they operate at a much smaller scale.
-Credit unions are also usually not-for-profit institutions, where its depositors are its shareholders.
+Another of the retail bank types are credit unions (or similar cooperative institutions).
+They offer services similar to commercial banks, but usually on a smaller scale.
+Credit unions are not-for-profit institutions, where its depositors are its shareholders.
 As a result, credit unions face smaller pressures to generate profits.
-This, in turn, means that such credit unions typically charge lower interest rates on loans and may even offer higher rates on savings accounts.
-Transaction fees are also quite low since credit unions do not perceive them as revenue drivers, but merely services that can be offered at cost.
+This means that they typically charge lower interest rates on loans and offer higher rates on deposit accounts.
+Transaction fees are also relatively low because credit unions do not perceive them as revenue drivers.
+They are viewed more frequently as services that can be offered at cost.

 Nonetheless, there are some disadvantages to credit unions.
-Due to being much smaller institutions, credit unions lack a big brick-and-mortar presence, which is likely to dissuade consumers that prefer banking services being delivered in-person.
-Credit unions also employ less advanced technology than banks, making their online banking services less secure and susceptible to cyber attacks.
-Credit unions also employ far fewer employees, and as a result, are open for shorter periods of time than commercial banks.
+Due to being much smaller institutions, credit unions lack a big brick-and-mortar presence.
+This is likely to dissuade consumers that prefer banking services being delivered in-person.
+Credit unions also employ less advanced technology than banks, making their online banking services less secure.
+Credit unions also have fewer employees and are open for shorter hours than commercial banks.

-From an economic standpoint, all three types of banking institutions exist to:
+From an economic standpoint, all three types of retail banks exist to:

 - Provide more liquidity by influencing the money supply in an economy.
 This is usually done by adjusting interest rates and periodically reviewing creditworthiness protocols

 - Reduce the probability of default on loans by pooling together the risks of lending money.
-Doing so will also place these institutions in better positions to cope with defaults due to federally-mandated reserve ratios.
-The ratio ensures that banks always have a minimum amount of cash on hand, and is a function of total consumer deposits
+These institutions are also in better positions to cope with defaults due to federally-mandated reserve ratios.
+The ratio ensures that banks always have a minimum amount of cash on hand that is a percentage of total consumer deposits

 - Lower the cost of borrowing by offering competitive interest rates.
-Economies that follow the Keynesian monetary policy will profit take during economic booms by increasing interest rates on loans and build cash reserves.
+Economies that follow the Keynesian monetary policy increase profits during economic booms by increasing interest rates on loans and build cash reserves.
 Then, during a recession, banks are expected to lower interest rates in order to spur consumer spending and stimulate economic growth.